sharvaree1921/Virtual_3D_Presence_Systems/README.md

 8] Effect of Brightness:
 - Incresing brightness of original input object increases the clarity of 3D hologram as the light source is more illuminated than usual.

+20/12/2020
+Questions:
+1] Taking 4 different views of a single object and can the 3D hologram be seen?
+2] Improvement required for the entire model

 ### References
 - https://en.wikipedia.org/wiki/Holography
 - https://www.explainthatstuff.com/holograms.html